 As well as the camps mentioned above and prefabs, the

-the prefabs and camps.
-This was in the form of the Beech Barn "Top" and
+like the prefabs and camps.
+This was in the form of the Beech Barn "Top"

-"Bottom" Camps.
-Little evidence remains to show the Beech Barn camps existed.
+and "Bottom" Camps.
+Little evidence remains to show the Beech Barn camps

-They occupied an area off the Amersham / Chesham Road where today 'The Leys'
+existed.
+They occupied an area off the Amersham / Chesham Road where today

-development is and part of the Beacon School are located.
-If anyone can provide
+'The Leys' development is and part of the Beacon School are located.
+If

 Owing to the housing shortage, many without suitable housing shared with friends or relatives.
 However, some realised they could make use of former camps that were becoming empty after the military moved out.
 Two such places in Amersham were the beech Barn Camps.